hajirawahid88-analyst/python-data-quality-analytics/README.md

 This framework can be adapted for:

 * Government administrative records
+* Traffic and transportation data
+* Healthcare datasets
 * Financial datasets
 * Educational data
 * Customer databases
-* Traffic and transportation data
-* Healthcare datasets
+* Operational performance monitoring

 ---

 ## Future Improvements

-* Interactive dashboard using Power BI
+* Interactive Power BI dashboard
 * Machine learning-based anomaly detection
 * Data quality scoring dashboard
+* Time-series forecasting (ARIMA, Prophet, LSTM)
 * REST API for automated validation
-* Unit testing and continuous integration
+* Unit testing and continuous integration (CI/CD)

 ---

 ## Disclaimer

-This repository is intended for educational and portfolio purposes.
-All datasets included are anonymized and do not contain confidential or personally identifiable information.
+This repository is intended for educational, research, and portfolio purposes.
+All datasets included are anonymized or synthetic and do not contain confidential, proprietary, or personally identifiable information.